lubuntu-team/manual/source/2/Applications.rst

 Chapter 2 Applications
 ***********************

-This chapter will document the applications in Lubuntu.
+This chapter documents the applications in Lubuntu.

 .. toctree::
   :maxdepth: 2